top of page

 Grant, R.G.
 Commanders: History’s Greatest Military Leaders.
 London, Dorling Kindersley, 2010.

 Plutarch.
 Life of Caesar.
 Translated by Bernadotte Perrin.
-London, Loeb Classical Library, 1919.
+Cambridge, Loeb Classical Library, 1919.

 Rodgers, Nigel.
 The History and Conquests of Ancient Rome.
 London, Hermes House, 2007.

 Royer, Lionel.
-“Vercingetorix Throws Down His Arms at the Feet of Julius Caesar.”
+“Vercingetorix Throws Down his Arms at the Feet of Julius Caesar.”
 Wikimedia Commons.
-Last revised April 26, 2015. www.commons.wikimedia.org/wiki/File:Siege-alesia-vercingetorix-jules-cesar.jpg
+Last revised April 26, 2015. https://commons.wikimedia.org/wiki/File:Siege-alesia-vercingetorix-jules-cesar.jpg

 Comments